Meowmeow-alt/SteamHack2023/README.md

 - Day 8: Train Chatbot Rasa and integrate it into Web UI.
 - Day 9: Test and fix bugs continuously to make sure Chatbot runs fine.
 - Day 10: Deploy Web and continue testing.
-- Day 11: Record video, submit the work.
+- Day 11: Record video and submit the work.

-In the process of creating my own projects, I have found that even though I plan ahead, there were times when I have to be flexible.
-About the interface of the Web, I had to change it 3 times to choose the best one.
-I learned how to plan clearly without being rigid.
-In just 11 short days, I feel like I have improved significantly in many skills.
-I faced difficulties and learned to deal with them, being patient when I had to fix a mistake over and over.

-STEAMHacks 2023 is really a meaningful competition for creating a healthy and competitive environment for students to practice, challenge, improve and develop themselves.
-In addition, it also helps us to meet new friends who have the same passion and interests as us.
+One of the biggest challenges I faced in creating my project was installing and integrating the Rasa Chatbot into my website.
+Because I use a Macbook, I had to download many libraries that are not available or compatible with Apple or Linux systems.
+For example, I had to install Homebrew, Python 3.10, and Rasa Open Source.
+Moreover, I had to choose the right versions of the libraries and requirements to avoid errors and conflicts.
+This took me a lot of time and effort to figure out and fix.
+However, I am glad that I learned new things and how to overcome challenges because it helped me improve my skills and confidence in coding and problem-solving.